Driverless Trucking Heats Up in 2017

 TuSimple’s technology focuses on machine vision for developing driverless trucks.
 The company expects to begin commercial operation with Level 4 automation by the end of the year.
 Level 4 is basically full automation.
 The company also got the green light to test its driverless trucking Level 2 automation system on Arizona’s highways this summer.

 Following Right Behind

 Our list wouldn’t be complete without Peloton, which we’ve previously covered, but not since it secured a $60 million Series B in April of this year.
 That brings total disclosed funding to about $78 million.
 Investors like Lockheed Martin and Intel from the $16 million Series A in 2015 showed up with their checkbooks again.
 The round was led by Omnitracs, a leading fleet management company.

-The Peloton system involves trucks operating in a platoon or convoy concept, with a lead 18-wheeler operated by a person with several autonomous trucks following behind like in a train.
+The Peloton system involves trucks operating in a platoon or convoy concept, with a lead 18-wheeler operated by a person paired with a following 18-wheeler operated by a person.
 Peloton says its system can save an average of 7 percent in fuel costs per vehicle by platooning, which sounds similar to spooning but with less cuddling.

 Obviously a lot of money is in play with driverless trucking.
 It’s also become intensely competitive, and it’s really interesting to see companies like Intel and Nvidia becoming heavily involved in autonomous driving technology.
 This is certainly a space where we might expect more acquisitions but exits in the form of an IPO from any of the startups featured here still seems like a longshot.
 Hopefully, you had your eye on Mobileye at the right time.